Latvia in the Eurovision Song Contest 2015: Background

-The Latvian national broadcaster, Latvijas Televīzija (LTV), broadcasts the event within Latvia and organises the selection process for the nation's entry.
-LTV confirmed their intentions to participate at the 2015 Eurovision Song Contest on 8 September 2014.
-Latvia has selected their entries for the Eurovision Song Contest through a national final.
-Since their debut in 2000 until 2012, LTV had organised the selection show Eirodziesma.
-In a response to the nation's failure to qualify to the final at Eurovision since 2008, between 2013 and 2014, the competition was rebranded and retooled as Dziesma.
-After failing to produce successful entries those two years, LTV announced that it would be organising a new national final titled Supernova in order to select the Latvian entry for the 2015 contest.
+As part of its duties as participating broadcaster, LTV organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its intentions to participate at the 2015 contest on 8 September 2014.
+LTV has selected their entries for the contest through a national final.
+Since its debut in 2000 until 2012, LTV had organised the selection show Eirodziesma.
+In a response to the failure to qualify to the final at Eurovision since 2008, between 2013 and 2014, the competition was rebranded and retooled as Dziesma.
+After failing to produce successful entries those two years, LTV announced that it would be organising a new national final titled Supernova in order to select the entry for the 2015 contest.
 LTV outlined that the goal of the competition is to find a song that has international hit potential and an artist that is charismatic, talented and capable of performing the selected song.